The Lost Generation

-She felt herself redden and said, "Well, technically, he isn't my boyfriend anymore.
-But--I was hoping that I could change his mind...."
+She felt herself redden and said, "Technically, he isn't my boyfriend anymore.
+But—I hope I can change his mind."

 All three boys' jaws dropped, and Weasley said, "You mean he broke up with you?
 Is he daft?"

-Lily smiled at him him more broadly than before.
-"I'll take that as a compliment.
-Yes," she said more softly, her smile fading.
+Lily smiled at him more broadly than before.
+"I'll take that as a compliment," she said softly, her smile fading.
 "He broke up with me yesterday."

-Jack was shaking his head and Geoff was looking incredulous.
+Jack shook his head and Geoff was incredulous.
 Weasley spoke again.
 "I can't believe someone broke up with you.
 And you wrote him a letter?"

-"Well--being Head Girl doesn't mean that you're perfect.
+"Being Head Girl doesn't mean you're perfect.
 I did something horrid, and I'm begging him to forgive me.
 It's not simple."

 He grinned broadly at her, his freckles standing out on his pale skin.
-She smiled back at him.
+She smiled back.

 "You too.
 Happy Christmas."

-She looked in each compartment on the train starting at the beginning, searching for him.
+She peered in each compartment on the train starting at the front, searching for him.
 She finally found him, sitting alone in a compartment, staring out the window at the castle.
-"Severus," she choked, making his head whip around.
+"Severus," she choked, making his head whip round.
 He looked trapped, but she simply held out the parchment to him, and he took it.
 "I'm sorry, Severus, so sorry.
-Please--please just read this.
+Please—please read this.
 Please reconsider."